 Keeping your baby comfortable on the plane trip to Hawaii can be achieved with a few considerations.
 From choosing the right clothes and packing necessary items to managing feeding and sleep schedules, these factors can significantly contribute to a more enjoyable flight experience.
 Being aware of airline policies regarding infants can also help you navigate the journey more smoothly.

 To enhance the overall travel experience, consider bringing along a few of your toddler’s favorite toys and comfort items, as these can provide a sense of familiarity and security during the flight.
-Comfort items like blankets, plush toys, or even a beloved book can work wonders in soothing a restless child.
+Comfort items, such as blankets, plush toys, or a beloved book, can work wonders in soothing a restless child.
 Having a selection of snacks on hand can keep them occupied and happy; for your sake, choose items that are easy to manage and not too messy.

 Some things to consider:

-- Consider dressing your baby in easy-to-change, soft, simple clothing – complicated snaps and buttons or multi-layered pieces may be difficult to change in the airplane restroom cubicle.
+- Consider dressing your baby in easy-to-change, soft, and simple clothing – complicated snaps and buttons, or multi-layered pieces, may be difficult to change in the airplane restroom cubicle.

 - If possible, time their naps to coincide with flight times.